webbakerz/webwrap/README.md

-# webwrap-v1.1 with transparent navbar support
+# webwrap-v1.2 with fading carousel support
 <p><img src="https://i.imgsafe.org/42c195c.png" height="130" width="500"/></p>

 <h2>Introduction</h2>
-<p>Webwrap is small open source <strong>(just 3.2 kilobytes)</strong> Bootstrap extension for implementing Flat UI using Twitter Bootstrap.
+<p>Webwrap is small open source Bootstrap extension for implementing Flat UI using Twitter Bootstrap.
 Web designers at <a href='http://www.webbakerz.com'>Web Bakerz</a> felt the need of a code snippet which could convert a website based on Twitter Bootstrap directly to flat UI without changing or interfering with the functionality of the site.
 Hence giving rise to the birth of Webwrap.
 </p>

 <h2>Table Of Contents</h2>
 <p>
-Version 1.0 of Webwrap has following contents
 <ul>
   <li><a href="#get">Getting Started</a></li>
    <li><a href="#updates">Latest Updates</a></li>